qizhou000/OpenEdit/README.md

 # OpenEdit
 A Modular Language Model Editing Repository that is easy to call and evaluate model editing methods on diverse language models.

-# New editor code is being added
-Including MEMIT, SERAC, T-Patcher, etc.
+New editor code is being added including MEMIT, SERAC, T-Patcher, etc.

+# Evaluation
+If you want to evaluate editors, use `evaluate.evaluation.Evaluation`.

 # New Editor
 If you want to implement a new language model editor, please inherit the base